x13-4zur3/productivity/SECURITY.md

 ---

 ## ⚠️ **Do Not Open Issues for Security Vulnerabilities**
-Please **do not open an issue** in the repository for security-related problems.
+Please **DO NOT OPEN AN ISSUE** in the repository for security-related problems.
 This is to prevent public exposure of the vulnerability.

 ### 📧 **Reporting Process**
 1. **Email Security Team**: Send a detailed email to [xie.4zur3@hotmail.com](mailto:xie.4zur3@hotmail.com) with the following information: